National Council for Fire & Emergency Services

-The National Council for Fire & Emergency Services (formerly the Australasian Fire and Emergency Service Authorities Council or AFAC), is the peak body responsible for representing fire, emergency services and land management agencies in the Australasian region.
+The National Council for Fire & Emergency Services, formerly the Australasian Fire & Emergency Service Authorities Council (AFAC), is the peak body responsible for representing fire, emergency services and land management agencies in the Australasian region.
 It was formed in 1993 and has 34 full members and 13 affiliate members.

 Members

-AFAC Members are drawn from every state and territory in Australia and New Zealand and from around the Pacific.
-Full members for the AFAC council and Affiliate members still have access to the support and knowledge network of AFAC without holding a seat on the AFAC council.
+Members are drawn from every state and territory in Australia and New Zealand and from around the Pacific Ocean.
+Full members for the council and affiliate members still have access to the support and knowledge network of AFAC without holding a seat on the AFAC council.
 The current member list is as follows: